 Most of these vertical programmes have been highly successful, but there has been acknowledgement of opportunities missed.
 First, many communities are co-endemic for a number of NTDs, and infrastructure for control of one NTD could be leveraged across multiple diseases with minimal additional cost.
 Second, vertical programmes may contribute less to broader health system strengthening, a missed opportunity within the context of Universal Health Coverage.
 The new WHO Roadmap explicitly recognises the need for a new approach to NTD control in the coming decade, and the call to ‘intensify cross-cutting approaches’ represents one of the three major pillars of the new Roadmap [1].

 How can programmes be integrated across multiple NTDs, within the broader public health system and outside of the health sector?
 And how can these integrated programmes best be delivered?
 The rationale and experience of integrated mapping for NTDs is discussed in a separate article.
-Here we focus instead on other major areas where integration has been successful, including MDA, programmatic co-ordination and skin NTDs, drawing on field experience in multiple countries including Vanuatu, Benin and Latin America.
+In this article we consider integration to be the delivery of multiple programmatic activities at the same time, and not merely the co-ordinated planning of activities.
+We focus instead on other major areas where integration has been successful, including MDA, programmatic co-ordination and skin NTDs, drawing on field experience in multiple countries including Vanuatu, Benin and Latin America.

 Integrated MDA has been conducted in a number of countries, allowing the simultaneous targeting of multiple NTDs through a single combined intervention.
 A number of countries have gone further and have explicitly combined distinct interventions into a single delivery system.
 For example, the Nigerian NTD programme has delivered integrated MDA combining ivermectin, albendazole and praziquantel as a single strategy targeting lmphatic filariasis, onchocerciasis, schistosomiasis and soil-transmitted helminthiasis [2].
 By leveraging a single platform to target all disease simultaneously the programme was able to reduce the cost of delivery by 50% whilst maintaining high coverage.
 Integration can be of particular benefit in areas where the cost of delivery is high, such as the Pacific.
 In Fiji, the National Lymphatic Filariasis Programme adopted the WHO recommended combination of ivermectin, albendazole and diethylcarbamazine for MDA against lymphatic filariasis, an approach also potentially effective for treating soil-transmitted helminthiasis and scabies.
 In Vanuatu, the Ministry of Health integrated treatment with azithromycin, albendazole and benzyl-benzoate lotion to treat yaws, soil-transmitted helminthiasis and scabies, alongside screening for non-communicable diseases.
 This integrated package was able to achieve high treatment coverage and provide improved access to care especially in remote areas with lower access to health services.
 Successful delivery of these programmes has relied on co-ordination not only at the level of community drug delivery but across programme supply chains, programmatic management at the Ministry level and from funders.
+Future opportunities for integrated MDA, both between NTD programmes and with disease control efforts such as chemoprophylaxis or MDA for malaria control, should continue to be explored.

 Some regions and countries have looked for opportunities for integration beyond the NTD portfolio.
-In Tanzania he Ministry of Health combined MDA for STH with delivery of vaccination programmes, an innovation that allowed them to increase programmatic coverage whilst reducing overall costs.
+In Tanzania the Ministry of Health combined MDA for STH with delivery of vaccination programmes, an innovation that allowed them to increase programmatic coverage whilst reducing overall costs.
 The Vaccination Week in the Americas[3], implemented since 2003, is an example of a multinational coordinated effort implemented to reduce inequities in health.
 This initiative has provided a useful platform to integrate other health interventions, including deworming.
 This experience shows that coverages achieved by integrating different interventions -such as vaccination and deworming, were high for both.